How to Fix My iPhone Echo Problem

 2. Other than a manufacturer issue an iPhone user can experience the annoying echo problem when an Apple iPhone headset is attached to the device.
 The headset somehow causes an interference with the device triggering it to give off an echo problem which can be very painful to the user's ears at times.
 You might also realize that the echo issue can present itself sometimes only when you use an iPhone headset and other times the phone works perfectly.
 This is caused by an issue with the headphone port on the iPhone.

-3. If the system have some problem, it may also cause echo problem.
+3. If the system has some problem, it may also cause echo problem.

 4. An iPhone that has been exposed to a lot of water or liquid and is still working can be subject to the common echo problem.
 The iPhone might have fallen into a pool of water and still works but little did you know that the water can lead to the echo problems.
 The reason why this happens is that the electrical fields in the iPhone are affected by the water that has seeped its way inside the phone's circuit board.
 This will affect the speakers and the mic of the iPhone and then result in a further echo issue when making calls for instance.